 2. Witch Hazel

 The witch hazel you find in the stores is produced from the leaves and bark of a North American shrub by the same name.
 The use of witch hazel has been popular for decades, with people literally swearing by it as an acne cure-all.
 The reason it works so well for acne is that it contains anti-inflammatory properties which help to ease the redness and swelling of acne.
-Along with this, it is able to gently get rid of excessive sebum production without completely drying out your skin like other treatments can.
+Along with this, it is able to gently get rid of excessive sebum production without completely drying out your skin as other treatments can.
 As if those benefits weren’t enough to send you running to the store to pick up some witch hazel, this herb can also help to reduce the appearance of dark circles and loose skin.